 Rolling hills, wildlife-rich hedgerows, burbling brooks...
 Immerse yourself in Shropshire's glorious countryside on these 3 easy walks

-The details: OS Explorer map 241 & 216; start at Pontesbury Hill Rd adjacent to School Rd.
+OS Explorer map 241 & 216; start at Pontesbury Hill Rd adjacent to School Rd.
 SO398061; 3½ miles (around 2 hours); strenuous: initially minor roads & open countryside then a sustained ascent followed by a steep but short descent, & on rough paths.
+The walk:

 1. Walk along Pontesbury Hill Road away from the church, following the road past the phone box and turn left at Birch Row, until you reach the ford adjacent to the Plough Inn.
 Don’t cross the ford but turn right up Whitwell Lane.
 Follow the stream past houses on the left and take the lane to the right until you reach a metal kissing-gate on the left.
 Go through it.